Instant Pot Crispy Carnitas

 Instructions

-- 1In a medium mixing bowl, whisk together the mojo sauce ingredients until combined.
-Set aside until ready to use.
+- 1In a medium bowl, whisk together the fresh garlic, orange juice, lime juice, ground cumin, and oregano until combined.
+Set aside.

 Nutrition — Per Serving